Using the USAID Business Forecast to Learn about Anticipated Awards

 • The Mission/Bureau/Office releasing the opportunity

-• The name of contact person (the Acquisition and Assistance Specialist)
+• The name of the contact person (the Acquisition and Assistance Specialist)

 • The award title